1970–71 AEK Athens F.C. season: Overview

 In the Cup, the yellow-blacks began by overpowering their opponents, initially with a remarkable 20–0 win in the first round against the local amateur club, Kipoupoli, with a 7-goal performance by Papaemmanouil.
 Another double digit home win followed in the second round after a 10–0 victory over Agia Eleousa with four goals by Papaioannou.
 In the third round, AEK passed through Orfeas Egaleo with a 0–1 win away from home and in the following round they defeated Atromitos Piraeus by 5–0 at home.
 Afterwards, they eliminated Olympiakos Neon Liosion and Foivos Kremasti at home by 2–1 and 5–1 wins, respectively.
 At the round of 32 they were drawn against Lamia away from home and were qualified with a 1–4 win.
 Their next opponent was Paniliakos at home, where they got the qualification with an easy 4–0 win.
 In the quarter-finals they were against Olympiacos Volos at Nea Filadelfeia and again they achieved an easy win this time by 6–1 and were qualified to the semi-finals.
 There, they faced PAOK at Toumba Stadium and were eliminated in a dramatic 3–2 defeat.

 Despite being eliminated from the other competitions, AEK played spectacular football in general, while also demonstrating a solid defensive performance concieding only 18 goals in the league.
-The matches that stood out this season from the league was a 8–2 win against Veria, which marked the highest scoring league victory in their history, while they also achieved another 6-goal win against Proodeftiki in a match that ended 6–0.
+The matches that stood out this season from the league was an 8–2 win against Veria, which marked the highest scoring league victory in their history, while they also achieved another 6-goal win against Proodeftiki in a match that ended 6–0.
 The yellow-blacks remained undefeated for 12 games and after a brief fall in their performance in the middle of the season, finished the league with a total of only 3 defeats.
 Their great performance was rewarded with the conquest of the league relatively early on in the season.
 Even though Panionios finished second with a distance of only 5 points from the top, AEK never faced any threats in claiming the title.
-Mimis Papaioannou adapted perfectly under his new role behind the strikers and scored league 27 goals, while Kostas Nikolaidis also had a great performance scoring 15 goals.
+Mimis Papaioannou adapted perfectly under his new role close to the center and scored league 27 goals, while Kostas Nikolaidis also had a great performance scoring 15 goals.
 As the season was approaching to its end, the club was beginning to struggle financially.
 The administrative disputes and the over the top for the time demands of the players, which appeared within the club, resulted in a series of issues.
 Those issues would mark the start of a declining period for AEK.